barrelstrength/PhpStorm-Live-Templates-Twig-Extended/README.md

     endspaceless      {% endspaceless %}
     endverbatim       {% endverbatim %}

-_While there is not really enough keywords to make some of these conventions very meaningful, if curious: Keywords that end in the letter `b` output a block version of the tag.
+_While there are not really enough keywords to make some of these conventions very meaningful, if curious: Keywords that end in the letter `b` output a block version of the tag.
 Keywords that end in the letter `p` output a version of the tag with parameters._

 ### Debugging